-So, here are my recommended 6 best books on Options Trading that provides a clear explanation on options trading and various strategies.
+So, here are my recommended 6 best books on Options Trading that provides a clear explanation of options trading and various strategies.

-This is also one of the best options trading books for beginner and intermediate option traders.
+This is also one of the best options trading books for beginner and intermediate options traders.
 This book is like a cookbook of options–identifying which strategies to apply, the risk and why.